onethawt/idaplugins-list/README.md

 * [Ponce](https://github.com/illera88/Ponce): Taint analysis and symbolic execution over binaries in an easy and intuitive fashion.

+* [Prefix](https://github.com/gaasedelen/prefix): Prefix is a small function prefixing plugin for IDA Pro.
+The plugin augments IDA's function renaming capabilities by adding a handful of convenient prefixing actions to relevant right click menus.

 * [Qualcomm Loader](https://github.com/daxgr/qcom-mbn-ida-loader): IDA loader plugin for Qualcomm Bootloader Stages

 * [qb-sync](https://github.com/quarkslab/qb-sync): qb-sync is an open source tool to add some helpful glue between IDA Pro and Windbg.
 Its core feature is to dynamically synchronize IDA's graph windows with Windbg's position.